Achando-margaret/phase-1-project/readme.md

 #### By *MARGARET JANET ACHANDO*

 ## Description
-The project aims at enabling one to buy items
+The project aims at enabling one to buy items from a shop known as YNWA BUYS

 ## Installation
 You use git clone to be able to download the documents in the GitHub